Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Methods

-where $\tau=0.1$ is a temperature hyperparameter controlling the concentration of the similarity distribution over negative samples.
-The MaskCL objective encourages the model to produce consistent representations regardless of whether any individual important token is present.
-Geometrically, MaskCL pulls anchor-positive pairs closer in the embedding space, dissolving spurious clusters formed around shortcut tokens and reducing reliance on each potential shortcut (Figure~\ref{fig: overview}).
+where $\tau$ is a hyperparameter controlling the concentration of the similarity distribution over negative samples (default to $0.1$ as in the SimCLR implementation~\citep{chen2020simclr}).
+MaskCL encourages the model to produce consistent representations regardless of the presence of individual important tokens.
+It pulls anchor-positive pairs closer in the embedding space, dissolving spurious clusters formed around shortcut tokens and reducing reliance on each potential shortcut (Figure~\ref{fig: overview}).